anasoid/docker-jmeter/README.md

 ## Environment Variables

-This environment variable are input to configure jmeter and execution:
+This environment variable are input to configure JMeter and execution:

 | Folder/files                             | default value       | Description                                                                                                                                                                                                                                                                                                                                                      |
 | ---------------------------------------- | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |